seamplex/libreblackjack/doc/blackjack.md

 ```

 The user can quit by either typing `quit` (or `q`) or hitting Ctrl-D.
-See @sec:playing for a description of all the possible commands---in both ways, from the dealer to the player and from the player to the dealer.
+Write `help` or see @sec:p2d for a description of all the possible commands the player can give to the dealer.

 # Playing blackjack {#sec:playing}